Adverbs Of Manner

 She studied the letter carefully. (after the direct object)

-She studied carefully the letter. (before object) incorrect
+She carefully studied the letter. (before object) incorrect

 She beautifully plays the game. (before the verb)